blockfirm/pine-lightning/README.md

 ### Integration tests

 The integration tests test that the different APIs are working together as expected.
+They require that you have a testing environment set up with lnd, btcd, and btcwallet and that they are configurated to work together.

 To run the integration tests, run the following command: